When you call a software development company and ask what pricing models they offer, there are usually two answers – fixed price and time & materials.

 No additional costs

-We’ve mentioned it before, but to be clear – in the time and material model you pay for hours of work and the resources.
+We’ve mentioned it before, but to be clear – in the time and material pricing model you pay for hours of work and the resources.
 There are no additional costs, like in a fixed price model when you pay for a possibility that something might go wrong.

 T&M – cons and problematic issues

 With a fixed price you know exactly what budget you need to have.
-If you choose a time and materials agreement, it’s not so predictable – you get the estimation, so you know what to expect, but you don’t know the exact final figures.
+If you choose a time and materials contract, it’s not so predictable – you get the estimation, so you know what to expect, but you don’t know the exact final figures.

 On the flip side, T&M allows you to control the entire process.
 All actions are consulted beforehand – there’s no risk that all of a sudden, you’ll need to pay more than expected.
 Rest assured, the development team won’t implement any solutions without your approval.